It's Legal and More Common Than You Think

 If you decide that multiple life insurance policies are right for you, here's how to stay organized and ensure your coverage works as intended:

-Apply strategically, not simultaneously — Applying for multiple new policies at the same time can raise red flags with underwriters.
+Apply strategically, not simultaneously.
+Applying for several policies at once can be harder because insurers may share application information, and multiple simultaneous applications can trigger extra scrutiny, delays, or additional medical exams.
 Space out applications and be fully transparent about any pending applications on each one.

 Frequently Asked Questions